-- 101 Elementary Spanish.
+101 Elementary Spanish.
 F. An introductory course in the use and comprehension of oral and written Spanish.
+Staff.

-Staff. - 102 Elementary Spanish.
+102 Elementary Spanish.
 S. Continuation of Spanish 101.
+Staff.

-Staff. - 121-122-123.
+121-122-123.
 Introductory and Intermediate Spanish.
 F, I, S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school Spanish but who, on the basis of a placement test, are not prepared for 201.
-The course is also open with the permission of the department to students in the teacher education programs who have had no foreign language in high school.
-Staff. - 201 Intermediate Spanish.
+Staff.

+201 Intermediate Spanish.
 F. Review of essential grammatical structures and further training in spoken and written Spanish.
 Readings from significant Spanish authors.
 Prerequisites: 101 and 102 or other equivalents.
+Staff.

-Staff. - 202 Intermediate Spanish.
+202 Intermediate Spanish.
 F and S. Continuation of 201.
+Staff.

-Staff. - 215 Advanced Grammar and Conversation.
+215 Advanced Grammar and Conversation.
 S. A course for the student who wishes to improve his facility in the language, who is preparing for graduate study, or who expects to teach Spanish.
-The course includes the study of conversation, grammar, vocabulary, and idioms as well as drills and exercises to develop competence in speaking and writing idiomatic Spanish.
+The course includes the study of conversation, grammar, vocabulary, and idioms to develop competence in speaking idiomatic Spanish.
 The emphasis is on improved pronunciation and fluency through conversation, debates, and oral presentations.
 Prerequisite: 202 or its equivalent.
+Ms. Y. Byam.

-Mrs. Y. Byam. - 216 Advanced Composition and Translation.
+216 Advanced Composition and Translation.
 F. Extensive work in composition and translation to develop skill in written communication for students interested in teaching or in continuing their studies in graduate school.
 Reading selections by well known writers from various genres serve as models.
 A major paper in Spanish is required.
 Prerequisite: 202 or approval of instructor.
-Mrs. E. Cortina.
+Ms. E. Cortina.